Naypyidaw Zoological Gardens

 The Naypyidaw Zoological Gardens (/my/) located in Naypyidaw is the largest zoo in South East Asia.
 Located on the Yangon-Mandalay highway about 250 miles (400 km) north of Yangon, the 612-acre (247-hectare) zoo opened on Myanmar's Armed Forces Day (27 March) in 2008 with about 420 animals transferred from the Yangon Zoological Gardens.

-The zoo has elephants, crocodiles, tigers, deer, leopards, monkeys as well as white tigers, a hippopotamus, zebras and kangaroos.
-It also comes has an air-conditioned penguin house.
+The zoo has elephants, crocodiles, tigers, deer, leopards, monkeys, white tigers, zebras, kangaroos and a hippopotamus.
+It also has an air-conditioned penguin house.

-In December 2009, the zoo had 634 animals of 89 species, including 304 from 34 different mammal species; 265 from 44 bird species; and 65 from 11 reptile species.
+In December 2009, the zoo had 634 animals of 89 species, including 304 from 34 species of mammals; 265 from 44 bird species; and 65 from 11 reptile species.